royaurko/google-drive/README.md

 * Mirror downloads all files regardless of whether it is present locally or not.
 It should only download when it was modified remotely at a time later than the last time it was modified locally.

-* Update/delete files locally when updated/deleted remotely
+* Delete files locally when deleted remotely